 Food & Hunger

-Every child should know where their next meal will come from, but climate change threatens the fight to end hunger.
+Every child should know where their next meal will come from, but climate change, conflict and a global pandemic are threatening the fight to end hunger.

 Did you know?

-- Tonight, more than 820 million people will go to bed hungry, lacking regular access to safe, nutritious, and sufficient food.
+- Tonight, approximately 2 billion people will go to bed hungry, lacking regular access to safe, nutritious, and sufficient food.

 - To reduce the number of hungry people in the world, we need more than $10 billion in new commitments from governments that will ensure good, nutritious food for children in the poorest countries.